rows/hiring/job descriptions/Data analyst.md

 * Proficient in setting up a data warehousing solution.
 * Proficient in ETL design, implementation and maintenance.
 * Proficient in scripting languages (Python, R), data modeling, data statements (SQL).
+* Able communicator in English.
+Portuguese is optional but welcome.

 # Nice to have
 * Proficient in spreadsheets.